 What is a Student Organization?

 Several LSSOs are already registered as an RSO.
-A list can be found at https://blueprint.uchicago.edu/Organizations.
-Please note, however, that CLI requires each RSO to complete the recognition process annually.
-Each spring RSOs will be required to re-register and in the fall officers must complete the appropriate annual training.
+Each spring RSOs are required to re-register and in the fall officers must complete the appropriate annual training.
 Failure to register annually will result in revocation of any funds awarded by the Student Government Finance Committee at the end of the previous academic year.
-Full requirement details for maintaining an organization’s RSO status can be found at http://leadership.uchicago.edu/maintaining-organization-status.
+A list of RSOs can be found at https://blueprint.uchicago.edu/Organizations.
+Information on how to become an RSO and information pertaining to running an RSO can be found https://leadership.uchicago.edu/recognized-student-organizations-rso.

-Membership in any LSSO must be open to all law students.
+LSSO membership must be open to all law students.
 LSSOs are not required to maintain lists of members in good standing but are encouraged to do so.
 An LSSO may require the payment of nominal dues or impose a modest participation requirement as a condition of membership, but no other restrictions are permitted.
+The collection of dues must be handled in conjunction with the Office of the Dean of Students and deposited into the LSSO’s Law School account.
 Any condition of membership must be administered fairly and reasonably.
 Keep in mind that membership in a LSSO that is also an RSO must be open to all University students.

 The Law School is a place for the open exchange and debate of ideas.
 In this spirit, the Law School prefers that LSSO events, especially on-campus events, be made open to all law students.
-Open events must be advertised on the LSA-Orgs listserv in advance of the event to give all students an opportunity to attend.
+Open events must be advertised on the Law School Website’s Events Calendar in advance of the event to give all students an opportunity to attend.
 Further details regarding open and closed events can be found below under Planning an Event.